-Never operate on hills too steep for the ATV or for your abilities.
-Practice on smaller hills before attempting large hills.
-Always check the terrain carefully before ascending any hill.
+Never operate the ATV on hills steeper than 22°

 Never climb hills with excessively slippery or loose surfaces.
 Shift your weight forward.

 Never open the throttle suddenly while traveling uphill.
 The ATV could flip over backwards.

 Never go over the top of any hill at high speed.
 An obstacle, a sharp drop, or another vehicle or person could be on the other side of the hill.